bibliography and history of the book

 deadline for submissions:

-Resources for American Literary Study (Penn State UP), a journal of archival and bibliographical scholarship in American literature, is inviting submissions for its upcoming 2021 double-issue.
+Resources for American Literary Study, a journal of archival and bibliographical scholarship in American literature, invites submissions for our upcoming 2021 double issue.
 Covering all periods of American literature, RALS welcomes both traditional and digital approaches to archival and bibliographical analysis.
-For full consideration for 2021, please submit by March 1, 2021.

 updated: